 Navigating Multiple Courses with Confidence

-We follow the universally accepted outside-in rule: begin with the outermost utensils and progress inward with each course.
-This method ensures effortless transitions between appetizers, soups, entrées, and desserts.
-The rule eliminates hesitation and demonstrates refined dining awareness.
+We follow the universally accepted outside-in rule; that is, we begin with the outermost utensils and progress inward with each course.

 Proper Use of Forks